openstack-archive/deb-python-aioeventlet/doc/using.rst

    The function must not be called from the greenthread of the aiogreen event loop.

+   .. versionchanged:: 0.3

+     :func:`link_future` now raises an exception if it is called from the greenthread of the aiogreen event loop.

    Example of greenthread waiting for a trollius task.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::